 NOTE: FreshBooks Support team members are not certified income tax or accounting professionals and cannot provide advice in these areas, outside of supporting questions about FreshBooks.
 If you need income tax advice please contact an accountant in your area.

-What Is Operating Margin?Operating Margin is the ratio of a company’s profitability, specifically how much it makes on a dollar of sales after removing almost all expenses, such as cost of goods sold as well as operational, depreciation and amortization costs.
-Interest and tax expenses are not included in the calculation.
-Operating Margin is also known as:
+Operating Margin is the ratio of a company’s profitability, specifically how much it makes on a dollar of sales after removing almost all expenses, such as cost of goods sold as well as operational, depreciation and amortization costs.

 - Operating Income Margin

 - Operating Profit Margin

 Is Operating Margin the Same as EBIT?

 EBIT stands for “Earnings Before Interest and Taxes”, and it is not the same as “Operating Margin”.
 EBIT is a number used to calculate operating margin.

 “EBIT Margin” and “Operating Margin” are considered to be the same.

 One of the ways the management of a company can learn whether its business is successful or not is by looking at the operating margin ratio on its financial statements.
 That’s because the ratio is a direct reflection of how well expenses are being managed.
 The higher the number, the higher the return the company is seeing on its sales.

 Creditors and stockholders are very interested in a company’s operating margin because it can reflect future profitability.